madetech/blog/posts/privilege_bingo.md

 >
 > ~ [Maya Angelou](https://www.theguardian.com/books/2014/may/28/maya-angelou-in-fifteen-quotes)

-Removing policies like refer a friend schemes may not have an immediate impact on diversity in your business but do show a commitment to tackling it.
-Small actions like this can show the rest of the company and the outside world that you are making small steps in the right direction.

 Widening your hiring pool is a great place to start when trying to tackle diversity.
-Working with diversity recruiters can provide access to pools of people outside your usual networks and is another great first step.
+We'e started working with diversity recruiters to gain access to pools of people outside our usual networks.

+We've also begun using platforms like hired.com that provide anonymous modes where names and pictures of candidates are hidden from us when selecting candidates to stop our concious and unconcious biases from impacting who we select.

+We have removed our refer a friend scheme and although it may not have an immediate impact on diversity we hope it shows a commitment to tackling it.
+Small actions like this help us show those inside and outside the business that we are pushing in the right direction, finally.

 Addressing diversity challenges can start to build more credibility around the fact it's a problem and is solvable.
-The lack of diversity in the business cannot be attributed just to the fact it's an industry norm when you can prove additional efforts in diverse recruitment reverse that trend.
+It becomes harder for people to argue that the lack of diversity in the business is out of our control when we begin changing it by taking certain actions.
 Once you reach this point you are providing evidence that it's a lack of action that causes such an industry wide phenomenon.

 We are in the early stages of addressing our diversity problems, still in the process of acknowledgement and acceptance, but with some small actions we are hopefully taking ourselves in a better direction.